hphelion/documentation/commercial/GA1/commercial.update-101-prereqs.md

 1. If you have changed your admin password for undercloud you need to make sure you update the files below, if you have not already done so.

-	If you do not update the password in configuration files will result in the update failing.
+	If you do not update the password in configuration files, the update will fail.

 	If you have not changed your undercloud admin password you can skip this task.